 Relaxing day.
 You can do the boat trip to explore the cave and do the short ride to explore the Ke Bang National Park.

 This is our easy day on the easy road through the local villages to move up to the north Viet Nam.
-We’ll stay overnight at a small village without any Western tourist.
+We’ll stay overnight in a small village without any Western tourists.